 The pad’s quite heavy: that’s not surprising, because its density is 280 gsm.

 It is 100% cotton watercolor paper.
 The feature is a sign of the artist’s quality: affordable pads for students are usually made from wood pulp or a combination of cotton and some other cellulose fibers.

 Sheets might be torn out with ease – the top part of each page is perforated.

-Hardcover let me use the paper in open-air without an easel.
+Hardcover lets me use the paper in the open air without an easel.

 ‘SMILTAINIS IR KO’ also manufactured pads for:

 - oil painting;